mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 ---

 ## [AC and DC Model](@id ACDCModelManual)
-After constructing the power system, we can create an AC and/or DC model, which includes vectors and matrices related to the power system's topology and parameters.
+After constructing the power system, create an AC and/or DC model, which includes vectors and matrices related to the power system's topology and parameters.
 The following code snippet demonstrates this:
 ```@example ACDCModel
 using JuliaGrid # hide
 @default(unit) # hide